 What is Familial Mediterranean Fever (FMF)?

-FMF is an inherited, rare, and serious condition belonging to a group of diseases called Periodic Fever Syndromes.
-Like other types of Periodic Fevers, FMF is an autoinflammatory condition that can cause attacks, or flares, which can result in symptoms such as fever, stomach pain, rash, chest pain, and muscle/joint pain.
+FMF is an inherited and rare condition belonging to a group of diseases called Periodic Fever Syndromes (PFS).
+Like other types of Periodic Fevers, FMF is an autoinflammatory condition that can cause attacks, or flares.

 What causes FMF?